CloudLabsAI-Azure/Azure-Discover-Workshop/hands-on-lab/Exercise2.md

 ## Summary

-In this exercise, you have Migrated you webapp database and web application to Azure and successfully connected the application the Azure SQLMI database and to the network.
+In this exercise, you have Migrated you web app database and web application to Azure and successfully connected the application to the Azure SQLMI database and to the network.